wikindx/wikindx/README.txt

  ---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---

-Version notes and instructions to upgrade or install Wikindx from a tarball is included in docs/ folder of each release tarball.
+Version notes and instructions to upgrade or install WIKINDX from a tarball is included in docs/ folder of each release tarball.
 Go to SourceForge FILES section to download them.